Alexander Darwall: Land ownership

+Dartmoor

-Darwall owns the 4,000 acre Blachford Estate in Dartmoor, and has done since 2011.
+Darwall has owned the 4,000 acre Blachford Estate in Dartmoor since 2011.
 This makes him the sixth largest landowner on Dartmoor.
 Darwall's Blachford Estate received financial support from the European Agricultural Fund for Rural Development.
 In 2014, Darwall blocked the public from parking on or riding horses through a section of his land at New Waste.

 In 2022, he received media attention for challenging the widely held interpretation of the Dartmoor Commons Act 1985 as including a public right to wild camping on the moor.
 Historically, wild camping, where no damage has been caused, had been presumed lawful on Dartmoor.
 In January 2023, the High Court found in Darwall's favour, clarifying that there was no right to wild camp on Dartmoor without the landowner's permission; it was previously the only location in England and Wales where camping without the permission of the landowner was presumed to be legal.

 Following the high court decision, Darwall and other landowners struck a deal with the Dartmoor National Park Authority, where they would be paid compensation in return for allowing wild camping on limited portions of their land.
 The deal was met with disapproval from Right to Roam campaigners.
 On 21 January 2023, a protest was organised on Darwall's land to protest the decision, with more than 3,000 people in attendance, making it one of the largest countryside access protests since the 1930s.
-The park authority subsequently announced that it intended to appeal the High Court’s decision.
+The park authority subsequently announced that it intended to appeal the High Court’s decision, which it subsequently won in a unanimous Court of Appeal ruling in July 2023, restoring access for wild campers.
+Following the Court of Appeal ruling, in early 2024 Darwall challenged the decision to overturn the ban and moved for the case to be heard in the Supreme Court.

+In May 2025, Supreme Court judges unanimously rejected Darwall's appeal, basing their judgement around the Dartmoor by-law that states "the public shall have a right of access to the commons on foot and on horseback for the purpose of open-air recreation".
+The judges said that references to open-air recreation were "open-ended and unqualified" and "naturally includes camping".

-Local residents also raised concerns that Darwall's release of pheasants on his Dartmoor estate was leading to the endangerment of ecological woodland which is habitat for the Blue Ground Beetle, found in only 15 sites across England and Wales.
+Darwall argued that his aim of his court action was to protect and preserve Dartmoor, its flora and fauna, and hollowing out the roll of landowners and farmers will not improve the vitality of Dartmoor.
+Local residents have previously raised concerns that Darwall's release of pheasants onto his Dartmoor estate was leading to the endangerment of ecological woodland which is habitat for the Blue Ground Beetle, found in only 15 sites across England and Wales.